kuzzleio/kuzzle-containers/README.md

   * curl
   * wget

-## kuzzleio/development
+## kuzzleio/plugin-dev

 *~ 780 MB.*
-The development image is useful for plugin or protocol developer.
+The plugin-dev image is useful for plugin or protocol developer.

  Contains:
   * all needed to watch and build kuzzleio projects on the fly: